LoydNgei/LoydNgei/README.md

 # Loyd's Developer Hub

+- 👋 Hi, I'm Loyd, a passionate software engineer with a love for mathematics.
+- 👀 I do full-stack web development, particularly in JavaScript (ExpressJS and ReactJS), PHP (Laravel), and Python (especially in machine learning and data structures).
+- 🌱 I'm currently honing my skills in Backend engineering and System design.

-Welcome to my developer hub!
-I'm a passionate software engineer and a Mathematics lover with expertise in Fullstack web development using JavaScript (ExpressJS and ReactJS), PHP (Laravel) and Python (Machine Learning context and Data Structures).
-Here, you'll find a collection of projects, and insights from my journey in the world of software development and Mathematics.
+Here, you'll find a curated collection of my projects and insights from my journey in software development and mathematics.

 ## 🔧 Technologies